sbunhill/CodeBaseOnePublic/Readme.md

 ## Authorization

+The `/healthcheck` endpoint is `AllowAnonymous`.

 Products is a demo entity - with associated Controller endpoints and Services layer.
 The Products Controller uses attribute routing - and Role based Authorization - for now Users must be Admin - as defined in the token claims.
-With the exception of `/healthcheck` which is AllowAnonymous.

 Additionally - in `/getproducts` there is POC code to demo getting the User Id from the bearer token.
 User Id is a typical starting point.
 For example, in a multi-tenancy application we might typically need to know the which Company's the User is a member of.